 The Council for Economic Education provides this online personal finance game where students are offered 16 different missions in which they help people in financial trouble, earning points along the way.

 The National Endowment for Financial Education (NEFE) offers this free, turnkey personal finance education program to teachers of Grades 8-12.
 Teacher lesson plans, student guides, evaluation, scoring rubrics and worksheets accompany the program’s free teacher training and an online teacher forum.

 Thrive ‘n’ Shine (for younger students)

-Choose a career, earn money, save and spend in a gaming platform that incorporates the realities of credit cards, bankruptcy, insurance, mortgages and taxes, among others.
+Choose a career, earn money, save and spend in a gaming platform that incorporates the realities of credit cards, bankruptcy, insurance, mortgages and taxes, among others with Thrive 'n' Shine.
 The creator, MindBlown Labs, has received a financial literacy research contract from the U.S. Treasury.